jsmoreau896/nml-filter-demo-app/README.md

-# nml-filter-demo-app
-Search Filter Demo Application
+# Search Filter Demo Application

 ### Assignent Details ###
 Create a responsive (phone, tablet, desktop) web application that allows the user to quick filter a list of things.
 The top of the page will have a search input field and then below that a list of things in response to the filter.
 The things should be sorted alphabetically.
 The things could be anything, but should be AJAX pulled from a backend service that you write and should ultimately be pulled from an open public API.